Zachhi/RayCasting/README.md

   * Copy the sfml dlls (in the `sfml/bin` folder) to your project folder
 * If that is too hard to follow, a simple 5 minute tutorial for linking SFML with a Visual Studio project can be found here: https://www.youtube.com/watch?v=YfMQyOw1zik
 * Click the run button at the top and the program should start

+**If you would prefer not having to link libraries, and would prefer a version fully set up, see the link at the top**

 ## Authors